Wolfyxon/wolfyxon.github.io/public/docs/keys.md

 [Learn more](https://www.gnupg.org/gph/en/manual/x56.html)

 # Verifying a file
-Download the file you want you want to verify and it's `.sig` counterpart.
+Download the file you want you want to verify and its `.sig` counterpart.
 Put them in the same directory and run:
 ```
 gpg -v filename.sig
 ```